Practical information on visiting Chateau de Maintenon you can find here

 In 1669 she was offered a position as a governess to the illegitimate children of Louis XIV and his mistress of the time, Madame the Montespan.
 Madame the Montespan was a friend of her and recommended her to the King.

-The, at that time illigetemate, children lived in a secret house in Paris.
+The, at that time illegitimate, children lived in a secret house in Paris.
 The Sun King would visit his children and that is where he first met Francoise.
-At first he did not like Francoise very much, but that would change.
+At first, he did not like Francoise very much, but that would change.
 In 1673, the children were legitimised by the king and therefore could be moved to court.
 Francoise went with them.

 She bought the Château de Maintenon in 1674.
 The large income she received for taking care of the royal children made this possible.
 Her idea was to move there in retirement when she would grow older, but she never got there.

 In 1678 the King gave her the title Marquise, or Madame de Maintenon, after her estate.
-It was probably in this period that she became his mistress.
-Madame the Montespan eventually left court around 1680 and gave way to her former friend who became the new mistress of the Sun King.
+It was presumably in this period that she became his mistress.
+3 Years later, Madame the Montespan eventually left court around 1680, finally giving way to her former friend who became the new mistress of the Sun King.

 In 1684 the King and Madame de Maintenon were secretly married, but she would never become the official new Queen of France.